wp-plugins/mashsharer/readme.txt

 == Screenshots ==

-1. screenshot-1.png
+1. Share buttons possible styles
-2. screenshot-2.png
+2. Share button Visual settings
-3. screenshot-3.png
+3. Mashshare General settings
-3. screenshot-4.png
+4. Social share button networks (included are Facebook, Twitter and Subscribe)

 == Changelog ==

-Attention: This 2.x version is a major update and uses new css3 buttons and vector scalable icon fonts which are much easier to modify, sharper and more beautiful.
+Attention: This 2.x version of Mashshare share buttons is a major update and uses new css3 share buttons and vector scalable icon fonts which are much easier to modify, sharper and more beautiful.
 As a drawback your old css styles will no longer be compatible with this share buttons.
 Please make sure that you have the latest responsive Add-On and network Add-On before you install it.